What did you study at UNH?

 I participated in the National Student Exchange

 during my time at UNH.
-I spent a semester at the University of New Hampshire in Albuquerque, where I was able to research Indigenous Art of the Americas.
+I spent a semester at the University of New Mexico in Albuquerque, where I was able to research Indigenous Art of the Americas.
 Though, I wasn’t able to study abroad until I was in Graduate School, the experience of the National Student Exchange paralleled the experience that I would later have.
 NSE allowed me to dive headfirst into a cultural space that was entirely outside of my own experience and history — an incredible opportunity that UNH participates in!

 How do you feel your time at UNH has had an impact on where you are today?